All Episodes

 patrick m byrne

-And then and we'll go for a long swim.
+And then, and we'll go for a long swim.

 I got in a pool with a guy about my size, and it turns out to be really a lot tougher to drown somebody than you think.

-And that's because the CIA knew what I had and what I already knew, and they didn't they won't so they were gonna try to blackmail us me.
+But he tried very hard, and that's because the CIA knew what I had and what I already knew.

-So about a month before he got arrested, I had very three very strong overtures.
+So about a month before he got arrested, I had very three, very strong overtures.

 People came all the way to Utah to say, gosh, this Jeffrey Epstein, don't believe what you hear about him.